 INTRODUCTION

+This policy is effective from <DATE> and replaces an earlier version of this document [R1].
+This policy is one of a set of documents that together define the Security Policy [R2].
+This individual document must be considered in conjunction with all the policy documents in the set.

-This policy defines the minimum requirements for traceability of actions on Grid Resources and Services as well as the production and retention of security related logging in the Grid.
+This policy defines the minimum requirements for traceability of actions on the e-Infrastucture Resources and Services as well as the production and retention of security related logging in the IT Infrastructure.

+All terms are defined in the Glossary [R3].

 NOTATION